Kate Middleton’s Four Secrets for Marrying a Prince

 I know you probably can’t go to Kenya like Kate and William.
 But you can have high times going crazy together over a high-voltage vid game.
 This type of fun gets your adrenaline pumping and simulates the speedy brain chemistry of falling in love.
 You could hit the amusement park, go bungee jumping, take a helicopter ride, hike a mountainous trail, scream yourselves silly at a basketball game or have a footrace at the beach.
 Studies show that people who are emotionally aroused by any feeling, including joy or fear, fall in love more easily.
 As two love researchers once wrote, “Adrenaline makes the heart grow fonder.”

 The royal duo have been on some memorable trips and shared novel activities together.
-Novelty has been shown to be a key factor in developing personal and relationship satisfaction.
+Novelty is a key factor in developing personal and relationship satisfaction.
 It helps to produce dopamine, the neurotransmitter of pleasure.
 Change things up: where you make out or make love and where you go on vacation.
 Do something out of the ordinary, like taking a cross-country road trip or going camping at the beach instead of staying at a hotel.
+Novelty drives great sex.